 Remember how I said they have changed a few things around that I wasn’t too keen on, which were clearly to popularise certain mechanics?
 I’m talking about the photo-mode.
 Lets cast our mind back to The Crew and NFS, in those you had ‘photo points’ which were places you would have to find manually and then press a button to get a photo op.
 Some were based on real locations and some just because they were interesting.
 The Crew 2 has instead opted for a ‘screenshot competition’ mode.
-As you’re driving around, you will sometimes get a pop-up which says “photo opportunity nearby” – one such pop-up was about ‘something pink’.
+As you’re driving around, you will sometimes get a pop-up that says “photo opportunity nearby” – one such pop-up was about ‘something pink’.
 So I pressed the button and I was tasked with finding a Pink bird – Great, I thought, something to find and a collectable!
 Oh, how I was wrong… You basically enter into the games photo-mode and find the bird, then proceed to take a picture of it to get some followers and money.

 Why would you get a gamer to stop what they’re doing and effectively pause the fast-paced racing game and use the camera mode to float around looking for various objects to take a picture of?
 It’s an interesting idea, but not for a racing game.
 I’ve also seen requests to take a picture of a pyramid, park next to another player and take a picture, do a certain trick and take a picture etc… I’m sure some people will like this addition but I just felt like it wasn’t necessary and was basically put in for those who wish to drive around the open world manually as there is literally no side missions, cops, things to uncover, or even many things to see.
-However, all it does it make it take longer to get from point A to B and pushes people into using the fast travel instead.
+However, all it does it make it take longer to get from point A to B and pushes people into using fast travel instead.

-Another thing which annoys me about The Crew 2 is the AI difficulty levels.
+Another thing that annoys me about The Crew 2 is the AI difficulty levels.
 It could just be me, but it seems, even on normal, that the AI is set to always be faster than you, no matter what.
 If you make a mistake and accidentally hit a wall – you may as well give up as you’re never getting back in front – hit Triangle to retry or quit (this took me ages to figure out).
 Also, regardless of how fast you can go, if you look behind you, you will always have the AI right behind you as if they are set to have the same stats as you at all times.
 It does feel a little like an unfair advantage to the AI and the only way to ensure a clear victory is to own more expensive vehicles, this results in you opting to want to buy a new vehicle often…

 Money doesn’t grow on trees in this game – you may earn 15-20k in most events and about 100k in the main events.
 However, a new vehicle may cost about 200-400k for a decent one and then a few more thousand if you wish to visually customise it in your HQ.
 For example, I need a ‘touring car’ before I can enter a new type of event I have unlocked but I only have 148k cash spare – the minimum price of a vehicle is 248k and the one it recommends is 480k.
 That’s going to take me a very, very long time before I can even think about entering those events.
 However, don’t worry! you can buy it using ‘Crew Bucks’ which you can conveniently buy using real money.
-Now, I’m not a fan of Microtransactions and I never buy them, but when they are used as the means to obtain a new item which lets you play more of the game without grinding, that’s kinda where I draw the line.
+Now, I’m not a fan of Microtransactions and I never buy them, but when they are used as the means to obtain a new item that lets you play more of the game without grinding, that’s kinda where I draw the line.

 A similar issue, albeit not one behind a paywall, is the ‘famous’ meter.
 Events are unlocked as you hit a new level of fame, including new vehicle types and modes.
 However, you gain about 2-4k followers in most events and more via the big events, if you win.
 The criteria of how many followers you need to level up are quite high, high enough that I was also replaying events just to level up the fame meter.
-It’s like the fame doesn’t increase naturally, you are forced to go out of your way in order to push it over the limit by replaying things you have already done a few times.
+It’s like fame doesn’t increase naturally, you are forced to go out of your way in order to push it over the limit by replaying things you have already done a few times.
 Thankfully, these can’t be bought with real money or Crew Credits, but it still requires a lot of grinding.
 So, technically, as you’re grinding for these, you will also be earning cash which means you may not have to buy any MTs after all.

 Have a KitKat

 Okay, so after writing all of the above I decided to jump back into The Crew 2 and see how much I could unlock within 5 more hours of non-stop gameplay.
 I was pleasantly impressed if I’m being honest.
-I had earnt over a million credits, bought 3 high-end vehicles which leave the AI in the dust as I zoom past them, unlocked over 50 new events by gaining more fame, and I was even rewarded another 20k Crew Credits as rewards.
+I had earnt over a million credits, bought 3 high-end vehicles which leave the AI in the dust as I zoom past them, unlocked over 50 new events by gaining more fame, and I was even rewarded another 20k Crew Credits.
 This is all without spending a penny on the available microtransactions.
 So my fear of “you need to pay real money in order to get the best things” has been addressed and put to rest.
 Sure, if you want the best vehicles in every race type then it will require a lot of backtracking and replaying of certain events.
-However, it is possible to obtain everything by playing the game and interacting with the various things such as the photo-ops more often.
+However, it is possible to obtain everything by playing the game and interacting with various things such as the photo-ops more often.

 Bump and grind…